“This article is part of The Belief Bucket series, where we debunk common myths about alcohol and its perceived benefits.”

 2. Pre-Inebriation

-3. Easing Cravings or Withdrawals
+3. Easing Cravings and Withdrawals

 4. Confusing Relaxation With Drinking

-So when we finish work, put our feet up, and pour a drink, it feels like the drink is making us relax.
-But the real reason we’re relaxing is that work is done, we feel accomplished, and we’re finally resting.
+Over time, our brain merges the two.
+So when we put our feet up with a glass, it feels like the drink is making us relax.
+But the real reason we’re relaxing is because the workday is over, or we’re with friends, or we’re resting.

 The Stress Cycle Trap

-- Alcohol creates anxiety through chemical changes.
+- Alcohol creates stress and anxiety in the body.

 - We get frustrated that we can’t seem to stop.